gryhkn/web-audio-transcript/README.md

 This project demonstrates real-time speech recognition using Transformers.js and OpenAI's Whisper model, accelerated with WebGPU.
 It allows users to transcribe both uploaded audio files and live microphone input directly in the browser.

+This project is based on and inspired by Xenova's whisper-web project, which pioneered browser-based Whisper model inference with WebGPU acceleration.
+You can find the original project [here](https://github.com/xenova/whisper-web).

 ## Key Features

 - Real-time speech recognition using Whisper model